-Please complete and file your law school application by the deadline.
-It is recommended that you submit your application materials online through the Law School Admissions Council (LSAC) website.
+Please complete and file your law school application by the given deadline.
+You can submit your application materials online through the Law School Admissions Council (LSAC) website.

 We will notify you when your law school application has been received.
-If applying electronically, the LSAC will send you confirmation that your application has been submitted.
-Do not send an additional application by mail if you are applying electronically.
+LSAC will also send you confirmation that your application has been submitted.

 Before matriculating at New England Law | Boston, an applicant must have earned a baccalaureate degree from an accredited US institution or an equivalent degree from a foreign institution.
 New England Law will only accept transcripts submitted through the Credential Assembly Service (CAS), a service provided by the LSAC.
 The CAS analyzes each registrant’s transcript(s), compiles other relevant information about the applicant, and then sends this data to the law schools chosen by the registrant.

 Please note: Applicants who have received undergraduate degrees outside the United States or Canada must adhere to the transcript requirements under the applicants with foreign undergraduate degrees section.

 Each applicant must take the Law School Admissions Test (LSAT) no later than March of the year in which enrollment is sought.
 Because March LSAT scores will be released after the application deadline, applicants taking the March LSAT should submit their application and all required materials prior to the application deadline.